Tamiko Thiel:

 "Finding Form for an Electronic Brain:

-the Connection Machines CM-1/CM-2" (Or: "How the Connection Machine Got Its Blinking Red Lights") The lecture was co-hosted by
+the Connection Machines CM-1/CM-2" (announcement) (Or: "How the Connection Machine Got Its Blinking Red Lights")

-For technical documents on the Connection Machine see:
+Danny Hillis' technical writings on the Connection Machine:

 - Hillis, W. Daniel.
 The Connection Machine, MIT Press, Cambridge, MA., 1985